-Winter Care For Horses
+Winter Care for Horses

-All warm-blooded animals have a critical temperature, or the temperature below which the animal must produce additional heat to maintain normal body temperature.
+All warm-blooded animals have a critical temperature.
+This is the temperature below which the animal must produce additional heat to maintain normal body temperature.
 Mature horses in good flesh have a critical temperature around 30° F during early winter.
 After developing a winter coat and gaining 100 pounds, the critical temperature drops to 15° F. It is estimated that young horses, horses in thinner condition and those that have not developed a winter coat, may have a critical temperature around 40° F. When wet, windy conditions are present, the critical temperatures will be higher as well.
 In order to produce extra body heat, an increase in feed energy is required.
 Horses will require an estimated 15 – 20% more calories for each 10° F the ambient temperature falls below critical temperature.
 However, thin horses or horses with short hair may need even greater increases in dietary intake to maintain normal body temperature.

 It is important that horses come into winter carrying enough body condition.
 The additional body fat serves as insulation and energy reserves in times when the thermometer dips below the critical temperature.
 Once cold weather sets in, it is difficult to put weight on horses.
 Thin horses get colder and use so much energy trying to stay warm, there often aren’t enough calories left for weight gain.
 Young horses and broodmares in late gestation, may not be able to consume enough of a high fiber diet, such as hay, due to restrictions in digestive system capacity.
 These horses must have access to good quality, highly digestible feeds in order to meet the additional energy requirements due to cold weather and higher production levels.